sarvade/my_portfolio/about.md

 order: 0
 ---

 #### There is 1 in a billion chance that the following sentence is untrue.
-I'm NPC made by higher-dimensional simulators, my superpowers are in-built aerospace engineering skills and passonate about arificial general intellence and machine learning.
+I'm NPC made by higher-dimensional simulators, my superpowers are in-built aerospace engineering skills and passionate about artificial general intelligence and machine learning.

 ---